Shram-Insights-Pvt-Lts/organize-by-shram/README.md

 - Unreliable for long-running operations
 - Cannot load WASM modules reliably

-The offscreen API provides a hidden document that can run WASM models like MediaPipe while remaining invisible to the user.
+The offscreen API provides a hidden document that can run WASM models like WebLLM while remaining invisible to the user.

 ### Why Hybrid Domain + Semantic Clustering?